 - Loose teeth or widening space between gums and teeth

-Here are seven natural remedies that can be tried to help mitigate gum disease.
+Here are seven natural remedies you can try to help mitigate gum disease:

 1) Vitamin C